-- Educate the general population about what it can do to maximize the health and well being of children from prebirth through age 5
+Educate and connect families to maximize the health and well-being of children prebirth through age 5 in Polk County, Iowa.

 This central Iowa–based organization, incorporated in 2018 as Young Children – Priority One, grew from a childhood hunger project co-chaired by Diana and Phil Sickles for the Nebraska-Iowa District Kiwanis.
 In more than 50 conversations with local professionals involved with nutritional guidelines, pregnant mothers, child development, and school readiness, it became apparent that no entity was specifically focusing on educating central Iowa moms on good nutrition during pregnancy and in the early formative years.

 Phil and Diana did additional research and connected with leaders and experts in the field on the importance of nutrition in the development of baby’s brain, both in utero and in the early childhood years.
 They gathered others who had an interest in local hunger issue and secured funding to develop and host four free “Healthy Baby Showers” in partnership with Iowa State Extension during 2018.
 The showers reached nearly 100.
 Pregnant women and their husbands, partners, children and interpreters attended to learn information on making healthy choices, nutritional needs, and foods to avoid while pregnant.
 Healthy salads and proteins were served, along with a create-your-own parfait bar featuring yogurt, fruit, granola and nuts.

 Each attendee received a healthy baby backpack (a $100 value) that contained a digital baby thermometer, diapers, swaddling gown, food containers, baby bottle, cloth doll, discount coupons for baby items and other infant needs.
 Some 20 language appropriate brochures on various aspects of pregnancy were available on a resource table.